LittleLerry/llvm-pass-icg/README.md

 ### Idea illustration
 We run the target program and monitor any indirect calls during runtime.
 Before each indirect call, we will insert an instruction and a function call.
-The first instruction will set a global variable `icf` to 1, indicating that an indirect jump will occur.
+The first instruction will set a global variable `icf` to `0`, indicating that an indirect jump will occur.
 The function call will print the caller function to STDOUT because the author cannot handle string modification in the LLVM PASS.

 For each basic block of Function `F`, we will check the global variable `icf`.
-If `icf == 1`, we will print the name of the currently running function and then set `icf` to `0` after the check.
-However, the author doesn't know how to insert extra basic blocks in the LLVM PASS.
-As a result, we will output all function names with indirect function call flags attached to them.
-We will use another program to filter out the appropriate outputs.
+If `icf == 0`, we will print the name of the currently running function and then set `icf` to `1` after the check.
+We will use another program `cg_iterator.py` to filter out the appropriate outputs.

+For `cg_iterator.py`, it checks previously generated dot call graph and accepts instrumentation infomation from `STDIN`.
+The correspondding edges will be added to the graph.
+Then we output the graph in dot form.

 Please note that the above statement will likely NOT hold for multi-threaded programs.
 The author has no idea what would happen if the target program were multi-threaded and cannot provide any guarantees or insights in that regard.
+And for `cg_iterator.py`, optimization MUST be applied otherwise we cannot terminate the whole loop in proper time.

 ## Core logic explaination
 <del>